Charles I. Faddis: Representative from Pennsylvania

 Faddis was elected as a Democrat to the Seventy-third and to the four succeeding Congresses and served from March 4, 1933, until his resignation on December 4, 1942, to enter the United States Army.
 He was an unsuccessful candidate for renomination in 1942.

-Second World War Service
+Second World War service

 During the Second World War, Faddis was a colonel in the United States Army.
 During the war he was awarded the Purple Heart and the Bronze Star.

-Post War Activities
+Post war activities

 After the war, he was engaged in raising Hereford cattle, producing oil and gas, and operating coal mines.
 He died in Mazatlán, Sinaloa, Mexico, and is buried in Rosemont Cemetery in Rogersville, Pennsylvania.